rails/rails-html-sanitizer/README.md

 check out our [security policy](https://rubyonrails.org/security) for guidelines about how to proceed.

 ## License

-Rails Html Sanitizers is released under the [MIT License](MIT-LICENSE).
+Rails HTML Sanitizers is released under the [MIT License](MIT-LICENSE).